 As we continue to navigate what can only be described as a tumultuous season, we are in awe of the resilience of our learning community.
 Students and Instructional Staff together have shown us what it means to be faithful in the large and the small as we continue to move through this pandemic together.

-We’ve created this page to orient you to available supports and resources.
-You will find information, FAQs, technical support links, and resources in one central location.
+We’ve created this page to orient you to available support and resources in your academic journey.
+You will find information, FAQ’s, technical support links, and resources in one central location.
 We will keep this page updated on a regular basis.

 Technical Support for Online Courses